 Since it is more concerned about the external factors the model should be in such a way that equal weights are been given to both of them.

 Hedonic pricing is one of the important types of pricing model that reflects the fair value of the product by taking into account many factors that will have an impact on the price of the product.
 By this kind of model, it is easy to justify the increase in price due to certain elements that play an important role in this.
 Thus it is more common in the housing sector since the same is very much flexible in fixing the right price for the house depending upon the parameters & other factors.

 This has been a guide to what is Hedonic Pricing Model and its definition.
-Here we provide you the examples on hedonic pricing model along with advantages, disadvantages & limitations.
+Here we provide you the examples of the hedonic pricing model along with advantages, disadvantages & limitations.
 You may learn more about accounting from the following articles –